stories-with-dice/stories-with-dice.github.io/content/index.md

 ## Published works

-- I have published two modules for Call of Cthulhu, via the Miskatonic Repository, both set in Romania during the troubled 90s: [here](https://www.drivethrurpg.com/browse.php?author=Christopher+Dimitrios&affiliate_id=1026766)
+- I wrote and published [Romanian Mythos](https://www.drivethrurpg.com/product/454061/Romanian-Mythos--Sourcebook-of-Horrors-for-Lovecraftian-RPGs), a 100-page sourcebook for Mythos horror based on Romanian history
-- Currently working on [[blog/Romanian Mythos|Romanian Mythos]] and other things
+- I also wrote two more modules for Call of Cthulhu, via the Miskatonic Repository, both set in Romania during the troubled 90s: [here](https://www.drivethrurpg.com/browse.php?author=Christopher+Dimitrios&affiliate_id=1026766)
 - I have published playbooks for the Blades in the Dark game, [here](https://chaosbadger.itch.io/).

 > [!info]- Contact